Car Finance for the Self-Employed

 HP car finance

 HP is a pretty good option for self-employed workers planning on owning a car for the long term.
-While they pay more upfront, they’ll actually own the vehicle at the end of the period, meaning they can keep it for years or sell it.
+While they pay more upfront, they’ll own the vehicle at the end of the period, meaning they can keep it for years or sell it.
 Of course, you can own it with a PCP too – but you’ll have to cough up a couple of grand for the final balloon payment.

 The downside of an HP deal is the monthly repayments.
 It can be considerably more than a PCP deal.
-So ultimately, it depends whether you want to swap your car out every 3 or 4 years or suck up the higher payments and own it outright soon.
+So ultimately, it depends on whether you want to swap your car out every 3 or 4 years or suck up the higher payments and own it soon.

 PCP car finance deals